 - Ferry Companies from Gibraltar to Tangier Med: FRS

 - Expect Fares of €45 pp one way and €160 with a standard vehicle.

 Malaga to Melilla

-Malaga is a large tourist city on Spain’s Costa del Sol but is not the most ideal place to catch the ferry between Spain and Morocco.
+Malaga is a large tourist city on Spain’s Costa del Sol but is not ideal for catching the ferry between Spain and Morocco.

-There are 9 sailings per week to the Spanish enclave of Melilla.
+There are an average of 9 sailings per week to the Spanish enclave of Melilla.
 There may be more frequent sailings in the summer.
-The trip is quite long and you will have a land border crossing to deal with to enter Morocco.
+The trip is quite long, and you will have a land border crossing to deal with to enter Morocco.

 Malaga to Melilla Ferry

 - The journey from Malaga to Melilla will take around 6 hours.